sonalikurade/CloudTrail/readme.md

 3. **Regular Audits:** Periodically review CloudTrail logs to identify any unusual or unauthorized activity.
 4. **Data Retention Policies:** Implement data retention policies to manage the storage and lifecycle of CloudTrail logs in S3.
 5. **Secure Log Files:** Ensure CloudTrail log files are encrypted and access-controlled to prevent unauthorized access.

+**Conclusion**

+AWS CloudTrail is an essential service for maintaining the security and compliance of your AWS environment.
+By providing detailed logging of API calls and account activity, CloudTrail enables you to track changes, troubleshoot issues, and meet regulatory requirements.
+Understanding the differences between CloudTrail and CloudWatch helps in effectively utilizing both services for a comprehensive monitoring strategy.

+By following this guide, you can ensure that your AWS environment is secure, compliant, and well-monitored.
+Implementing the best practices and leveraging the features of both CloudTrail and CloudWatch will provide you with a robust framework for managing your AWS resources.